-Training for the 2021-22 year is expected to be conducted in-person commencing in September or October.
+Training for the 2021-22 year is expected to be conducted in-person once approval is obtained.
 Look forward to periodic e-mail updates from your Flight Commander on parade dates, times and locations.

 Normally, 140 Aurora Squadron parades (meets) weekly on Tuesdays during the school year, from 1830 hrs (6:30 pm) to 2130 hrs (9:30 pm) at Cardinal Carter Catholic School on Bloomington Sideroad in Aurora.
 We should know soon if we will be authorized to use the school for this training year.
 In the meantime, any changes to parade location will be communicated on the website, social media and by email.

 ·There are 5 levels of training in the cadet program.
 Cadets progress through the levels on a yearly basis.